makrai/notes/ettinger1907-bert-pling.md

 * removing either the object (“-Obj”) or the subject (“-Sub”)
   * relatively little effect on the accuracy of BERT BASE for either k = 1 or 5
   * the accuracy of LARGE drops substantially
-  * i.e. BERT BASE is relying primarily upon one or the other
+  * ie BERT BASE is relying primarily upon one or the other
 * items in this set are overall less constraining than those in Section 7
   * humans converge less clearly on the same predictions
   * To investigate the effect of constraint level,\